 Is your garden overrun with zucchini?
-This homemade Refrigerator Pickled Zucchini Recipe is for you.
+These homemade Refrigerator Zucchini Pickles are just what you need.

-Old-fashioned refrigerator pickles are the perfect topping for burgers and sandwiches.
+Zucchini pickles are a delicious topping for burgers and sandwiches.
 Have you tried grilled zucchini burgers?
 Perfect for summer.

-This time of year you can never have too many ways to use the zucchini crop.
+You can never have too many ways to use the zucchini crop this time of year.
 Although they are delicious, we can only eat so many zucchini muffins.

-No-cook refrigerator pickles are perfect for people (like me) that don’t want all the work involved in the traditional canning method.
+No-cook refrigerator pickles are perfect for people (like me) who don’t want all the work involved in the traditional canning method.

 - Slice the zucchini into ribbons.